-A webcast on the national debate around law enforcement.
+A Local-to-Global webcast on the national debate around law enforcement.
+Open to the public.

 For decades, the United States has advocated for other countries to demilitarize its civilian police forces and made the case that it was an important step toward promoting safe and stable communities abroad.
 At the same time, here at home, American police forces grew the size and budgets of their paramilitary units (or SWAT teams).
 The lethality of these forces was augmented by the Department of Defense, which provided local law enforcement agencies with a dizzying array of military-grade hardware.
 As it stands, over $6 billion in military equipment has been distributed to local police departments, including MRAPS, Humvees, aircraft, night vision, and high powered rifles.
 What’s more, the adoption of military-style tactics and training by some police forces has further blurred the line between law enforcement and defense.